Advice for High School Success

 As easy as it is to get distracted by social media or video streaming, it is also easy to lose focus and end up spending hours just staring at an assignment.
 If this is happening, it means that you need rest!
 If you are conscious about how you are spending your time, you will also know when you need to take a break or if you need help.
 You will inevitably have countless assignments and exams at once, and if you are not conscious, it will be difficult to do all of them and also take care of yourself.
 Be efficient!

 #2.
-Don’t be afraid to stray from your academy.
+Don’t be afraid to explore your passions.

 It is just as important to know what you DON’T like as it is to know what you DO like.